 Who in the school will support my child and how will this be monitored and evaluated?

-Wolviston Primary School is part of “The Bungalow Partnership”.
-Pupils with Social, emotional or mental health needs (SEMH) are sometimes referred for additional support.
-The Bungalow Project can offer support to pupils and their families.
-Staff from The Bungalow Project liaise with school staff and parents regarding the progress of pupils with whom they are working.
+Wolviston Primary holds the Healthy Schools Award, this reflects our close working partnership with a number of external Mental Health agencies.
+Children with an identified social, emotional or mental health need (SEMH) maybe referred for additional support with one of partner agencies.
+Both Alliance Psychology and The Bungalow Project can offer support to pupils and their families.
+Staff from both agencies liaise closely with school staff and parents regarding the progress of pupils with whom they are working.

 How are the decisions made about the type and amount of provision a young person will need?